commercelayer/commercelayer-js-sdk/README.md

 When you fetch a collection of resources, you get paginated results:

 ```
   // Fetches the SKUs, setting the page number to 3 and the page size to 5
   const skus = await Sku.perPage(5).page(3).all()

   // Checks next page
   if(skus.hasNextPage()) {
     const nextSkus = await skus.nextPage()
     // ...
   }

   // Checks previous page
   if(skus.hasPrevPage()) {
     const prevSkus = await skus.prevPage()
     // ...
   }

+  // Gets the total number of SKUs in the collection
+  const skuCount = skus.recordCount()

+  // Gets the total number of pages
+  const pageCount = skus.pageCount()
 ```

 > The default page number is **1**.
 The default page size is **10**.
 The maximum page size allowed is **25**.